To pass the California Bar Exam, you need an overall scaled score of 1390.

 If we plug in some illustrative numbers, we see the difference more clearly and what that means for California bar takers:

-Since there are five essays worth 100 points and a PT is worth two essays, we get 420 by multiplying 60 by 7.
+Since there are five essays worth 100 points and a PT is worth double, we get 420 by multiplying 60 by 7.

 Not too bad but not quite there.
 This would also put you in the risky reread zone.
 Good luck getting multiple graders to give you extra points.